alexfernandez/alexfernandez.github.io/2023/avis-aeterna.md

 We can consider this number as an upper limit since an ultralight plane has to withstand much bigger forces than the avis.
-For a lower limit we can turn to the more experimental [Sandlin GOAT](https://www.nestofdragons.net/rigid-wings-overview/non-footlaunch-listing/goat/) with a wing area of 16 m and weight of 16 kg for a much more reasonable areal density of 1 kg/m².
+For a lower limit we can turn to the more experimental [Sandlin GOAT](https://www.nestofdragons.net/rigid-wings-overview/non-footlaunch-listing/goat/) with a wing area of 16 m² and weight of 16 kg for a much more reasonable areal density of 1 kg/m².
 This would give us:

 ```